The 13 most popular breeds of dog according to Kennel Club registrations

-Here are the 13 most popular breeds of dog in the UK
+Here are the 13 most popular breeds of cute and adorable dog in the UK

 With dog ownership rocketing over lockdown, here are the puppies that have been most sought after across the UK.